viamrobotics/docs/docs/manage/fleet/_index.md

 ## Logs

-Each robot automatically sends logs to the cloud where you can view them from the **LOGS** tab.
+Each robot automatically sends logs to the cloud where you can view them from the **logs** tab.